adambard/learnxinyminutes-docs/java.html.markdown

         // L is used to denote that this variable value is of type Long;
         // anything without is treated as integer by default.

-        // Note: Java has no unsigned types
+        // Note: Java has no unsigned types.

         // Float - Single-precision 32-bit IEEE 754 Floating Point
         float fooFloat = 234.5f;